h4x0r3127/VoiceSplit/README.md

 ### Choose the voice that matters.

-AI-powered speaker isolation and diarization platform — extract, separate, and export individual speakers from any audio or video file with production-grade accuracy.
+AI-powered speaker isolation and diarization platform — extract, separate, and export individual speakers from any audio or video file with production grade accuracy.

 </div>